Hong Kong works to keep Islamic finance momentum as firms balk

 And for regional borrowers which do want to use sukuk, it is not immediately clear why they should choose Hong Kong instead of Kuala Lumpur, which has the world's most active Islamic bond market, or the Gulf, where most big Islamic investors are based.

-In the past, several firms in Hong Kong have been linked to possible sukuk issuance, including the Airport Authority , metro operator MTR Corp and Hong Kong Mortgage Corp (HKMC).
+In the past, several firms in Hong Kong have been linked to possible sukuk issuance, including the Airport Authority [AIAUT.UL], metro operator MTR Corp and Hong Kong Mortgage Corp (HKMC) [HKMC.UL].
 So far, there is no sign of these firms following the government's lead, however.

 The Airport Authority said through a spokesperson that it had no further updates on its funding plans or the subject of sukuk financing.
 MTR Corp declined an interview request, saying it had no funding plans.